Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-Edit-The-World.md

 that execute after all the others process and the ability to have multiples allows you to go a bit crazy with how they look at the end.
 I'm not getting into this during this tutorial, but I'll keep it open for a future one.
-Now, i'm going to change the linear to swirl3.
+Now, I'm going to change the linear to swirl3.
 This transform has variables.
  I'm going to set the first one to 0.25.
 This is how much of the transform to apply.
 The variable(s) will show up under the value.
 This one has a swirl3_shift variable and I'm going to set mine to 1.35 to get a nice twist on